What is this event all about?

 To register, go to our EventBrite page, which is the registration portal we are using for this event.
 Don't worry, it is safe and secure.
 Here you will enter your name, etc. and make payment with your credit card.

 Also, please complete either an adult waiver form (age 18 or older) or a minor waiver form (under 18.)
 Please have your signed waiver with you when you check-in to help speed up the process.

 Where do I go?

-The race begins and ends at Desert Eagle Brewery in downtown Mesa.
+The race begins and ends at Mesa Convention Center's Rendezvous Park in downtown Mesa.

 What time is check-in and when does the race start?

 Check-in begins at 9:30 a.m. at Rendezvous Park.
 There is a mandatory pre-event meeting at 10:15am that all participants must attend, so please plan on arriving for check-in no later than 9:45am.
 Event begins at 10:30am and is officially over at 1:00pm.